-The approach used in the concept pairs heuristic is to group pairs of terms that share a common term.
-A concept pair consists of two terms that are "paired" based on their association in the primary resource from which the lexicon base is drawn.
-In this study, we extracted term pairs from category labels and from the hierarchy of EPA Topics.
-Term pairs that shared a common term were then grouped on the basis of the terms function (e.g., noun or modifier) to form potential facets (e.g. "air" and "water" from air pollution, water pollution).
+Term pairs that shared a common term were then grouped on the basis of the terms function (e.g., noun or modifier) to form potential facets (e.g. "air" and "water" from air pollution, water pollution; "monitoring" and "control" from pollution monitoring and pollution control).

 The strength of the concept pair heuristic, especially when it generates the concept pairs from an existing category hierarchy, is that it mines manually identified concept associations embedded in a organizational structure that may be missed by syntactic or linguistic approaches.
 In addition to leveraging human judgment about concept relationships, the concept pairs heuristic capitalizes on co-occurrence data that identifies contextual relationships between concepts.
 The analysis of concept pairs suggests that terms that generally appeared in association (e.g., in the same EPA Topics category label) are likely to form a compound phrase or concept within the domain.
+For example, international and cooperation appeared in seventy-seven and seventy-three EPA classes, respectively, and appeared together in seventy-two categories.
+This suggests that these two terms are most relevant to the EPA when they are combined to represent the concept international cooperation.

-2.4 Creating the faceted scheme
+2.4 Creating the Faceted Scheme

 After concept terms have been grouped through automation of one of the three heuristics discussed above, the validity of each candidate facet must be assessed manually.
 Each potential facet is checked against the base lexicon for conceptual and contextual (domain-based) consistency both within the individual facet and across the set of candidate facets.
-This will identify duplication of concepts across facets as well as inclusion of irrelevant concepts that may have occurred from splitting of meaningful phrases.
+This will identify duplication of concepts across facets (e.g., assignment of rebelling and rebellion to separate facets in the preliminary scheme) as well as inclusion of irrelevant concepts that may have occurred from splitting of meaningful phrases (e.g., grouping warming in the phrase global warming with "procedures").
 During the process of checking for internal and external consistency, individual terms may be shifted from one facet to another.
 In some cases, an entire facet may be eliminated when all of its terms are moved to other facets.
 In extreme situations, the initial set of candidate facets may be rejected and the process of automated facet generation may be repeated by re-applying the heuristics in a different manner.
-The result of validity checking should be a set of potential facets whose values (isolate terms) demonstrate maximum intension and minimum extension.
+The result of validity checking should be a set of potential facets whose values (isolate terms) demonstrate maximum intension and minimum extension (i.e., the greatest number of characteristics shared by facet values and minimal overlap with characteristics of values in other facets).